mozolin/matter-thread/install/office_network.md

   Used as an RPC module to create an OpenThread Boarder Router under Ubuntu.
 - **ESP32-H2 Mike Tiny RP4 RCP**
   Connected via USB to an HA Office computer (running HAOS on a Raspberry Pi 4).
-  Used as an RPC module to create an OpenThread Boarder Router in the "OpenThread Boarder Router" Home Assistant add-on.
+  Used as an RPC module to create an OpenThread Boarder Router (based on SmLight SLZB-06) in the "OpenThread Boarder Router" Home Assistant add-on.
 - **ESP32-H2 Mike Tiny**
   The "Mike Tiny" app runs on an ESP32-H2 chip and provides minimal functionality to connect to the Thread network.
 - **ESP32-H2 Mike OnOff**